PierreDupont/SpatialDeadRecovery/README.md

-The "DATA" folder contains the wolverine dataset arranged as NIMBLE inpu objects:
+The "DATA" folder contains the wolverine dataset arranged as NIMBLE input objects:

 - "modelCode" : the NIMBLE model specification.